-The importance of your medical history cannot be overstated for both disability claims and personal injury claims.
-Your medical treatment and history are the foundation of your claim file.
+The importance of your medical history cannot be overstated.
+For both disability and injury claims, your medical treatment and history are the foundation of your claim file.

 So when we sit down and talk, and we are asking you about a medical history that is 5 or 10 years long, or in some cases longer, it is important you be truthful, upfront, and honest with us!
 This history can be very important in your case.